khansaad1275/Whatsapp_Bomber/README.md

 Install Python in Your system and download this zip.

 ### Step 2:
+Install chrome driver [Link :https://chromedriver.chromium.org/ ] and put it inside your python folder(Windows user)else please Set the path variable of the chrome driver.

+### Step 2:
 install the requirements file using pip command.

 `pip install requirements.txt`<br>